 Create personalization

-Showing customers that the eCommerce stores care about them, and understand what they need can make a huge difference.
+Showing customers that the eCommerce stores care about them and understand what they need can make a huge difference.

-Following are a few tips to personalize marketing efforts:
+The following are a few tips to personalize marketing efforts:

 a) Including the name of the customer while sending an email or message can grab their attention